vargavd/style-scroll/README.md

 **Default: the first div in the viewport**

 License: you can do whatever you want with that, but i dont have any responsibility about anything :)

-Help or question:
-If you have any question about the plugin, or something is unclear feel free to drop me an email at qiwemen@gmail.com.